Skip to main content

 Canadian tax invoicing tips

 GST/HST registration is mandatory if your taxable revenue exceeds CAD $30,000 in a single calendar quarter or four consecutive quarters.
 Below that threshold, you're a 'small supplier' and don't charge GST/HST (but also can't claim input tax credits).
 Quebec uses QST in addition to GST.
 Provincial tax rates change occasionally — verify the current rate for your province at canada.ca before sending invoices.
-For B2B sales, the customer's province (where they're located, not where you are) determines the applicable rate.
+As of April 1, 2025, Nova Scotia's HST decreased from 15% to 14%.
+For B2B sales, the customer's province (where they're located, not where you are) determines the applicable rate under place-of-supply rules.

 Questions, answered